oracle/node-oracledb/doc/api.md

 long.

-No duplicate binds are allowed in a DML statement with a `RETURNING` clause, and no duplication is allowed between bind variables in the DML section and the `RETURNING` section of the statement.
+No duplicate binds are allowed in a DML statement with a `RETURNING` clause, and no duplication is allowed between bind parameters in the DML section and the `RETURNING` section of the statement.

 One common use case is to return an 'auto incremented' key values.